zdharma-continuum/zinit/docs/Sourcing-multiple-files.md

 zplugin ice svn multisrc"misc.zsh functions.zsh" pick"/dev/null"
 zplugin snippet OMZ::lib

-# Also – hack Zplugin: the ice's contents is simply `eval'-uated like follows:
+# Also – hack Zplugin: the ice's contents is simply `eval'-uated
-# eval "reply=( $multisrc )".
-So it might get handy on an occasion to pass code
+# like follows: eval "reply=($multisrc)".
+So it might get handy on
-# there, but first you must close the parenthesis and then don't forget to assign
+# an occasion to pass code there, but first you must close the paren
-# `reply', and to provide a trailing opening parenthesis.
-In the code be
+# and then don't forget to assign `reply', and to provide a trailing
-# careful to not redefine any variable used internally by Zplugin – `i' is safe:
+# opening paren.
+In the code be careful to not redefine any variable
+# used internally by Zplugin – e.g.: `i' is safe:

 array=( {functions,misc}.zsh )
 zplugin ice svn multisrc'); local i; for i in $array; do \